Life's Better with a Weta!

 The first National Championships were held at Lake Cootharaba in QLD in 2020 with 27 boats registered but unfortunately participants from outside QLD were prevented from travelling due to Covid restrictions.

-We have made some progress to clarify the Weta Yardstick with Australian Sailing but the Weta is still listed in the Catamaran Yardsticks (while patently not a Catamaran) as the performance is similar to planing skiffs - such as the 29er and B14 - rather than the linear acceleration and slow tacking, of typical Cats.
+After years of lobbying, we have made some progress to clarify the Weta Yardstick with Australian Sailing and get a listing in the Dinghy Yardstick list as previously it was in the Catamaran Yardsticks (while patently not a Catamaran).
+The performance is similar to planing skiffs - such as the 29er and B14 - rather than the linear acceleration and slow tacking, of typical Cats.

 The Weta Map